 Cantor also proved that some infinities are larger than others.
 The size of the set of countable numbers (1,2,3,4,…) is smaller than the infinite set of all decimal numbers on the number line between zero and 1, which includes fractions such as ½ and ¾ as well as irrational numbers such as π/4.

 Even without considering the larger infinities, it would seem at first glance that the strange mathematics of countably infinite sets would never make an appearance in a physical system, because it would result in curious paradoxes like Hilbert’s Hotel.
 But this turns out not to be true—when vortices are present in beams of light, strange things can happen!

 Most people are somewhat familiar with the idea that light has wave properties.
 Much like the ripples on a pond, a light wave has a series of up-and-down wiggles as it travels.
-The simplest sort of wave one can visualize is called a plane wave, as pictured above on the right.
+The simplest sort of wave one can visualize is called a plane wave, as pictured above.

 In this picture, the wave travels to the left, and in every plane perpendicular to its motion it is at the same stage of “wiggling.”
 The planes where the wave is “up” are usually referred to as wavefronts, and we can get a feeling for the overall behavior of the wave by looking at the wavefronts alone.